 Continuing Education Records/Log

-Record the approved activities that you attended in this CE Log.
-You will need to keep this form updated in case you are randomly selected for an audit.
+NCDA will only log NCDA sponsored events for attendees.
+See below how to obtain your log history.
+You must record any approved activities that you attended in this CE Log for your own records.
+You will need to keep this form updated in case you are randomly selected for an audit as a NCDA credential holder.
 You must maintain proper documentation in your files (hard copies or scanned copies of certificates, agendas, letters, etc.) in the event of an audit of CE contact hours.
-If you are an NCDA member, your CE contact hours from NCDA conferences, career practitioner institutes or webinars will be documented for you and available when you login to your NCDA member account (see below for obtaining credit).
+If you are an NCDA member, your CE contact hours from NCDA conferences, career practitioner institutes or webinars (i.e., ONLY NCDA sponsored events) will be documented for you and available when you login to your NCDA member account (see below for obtaining credit).

 How to Obtain Credit for Continuing Education